 - Historical Action – City entered into Cost Sharing Agreements with the U.S. Army Corps of Engineers, and undertook work to implement commercial navigation on the Upper River.

 - March 2018 – H.F.
 2989 is heard by the House Capital Committee, introduced by Rep. Dehn and with testimony by Mayor Jacob Frey, The Falls project manager Kjersti Monson, and Friends of the Lock & Dam lead counsel Sam Kaplan.
 Read about it here.
+The requested appropriation for the Upper Lock fails to make the final bill.

 - February 2018 – Senators Champion, Hayden and Dziedzic introduced S.F.
 No. 2707; and Representatives Dehn, Omar, Lee, and Wagenius introduced H.F.
 2989: A bill for an act relating to capital investment; appropriating money for Upper St. Anthony Lock redevelopment; authorizing the sale and issuance of state bonds.